Dimasion/Yomas/README.md

 mkdir my-new-project && cd $_
 ```

-then, run the Yeogurt generator.
+then, run the Yomas generator.

 ```
 yo mas